Convert UTC to GMT

 How UTC to GMT Works

-UTC and GMT both use UTC+0, so the converted time is the same year-round.
-This page shows the exact matching time and explains that there is no offset difference or DST shift between them.
+UTC and GMT are both UTC+0, so the conversion is 1:1 year-round.
+This page shows matching times between Coordinated Universal Time and Greenwich Mean Time with no offset difference.

 Hour-by-Hour Time Table

 Use the visual grid and hour-by-hour table to compare UTC and GMT across the day.
-Check meeting-friendly hours quickly, then export events with ICS download or send to Google Calendar and Gmail.
+Check exact matching hours, then export events with ICS download or add them to Google Calendar and Gmail.

 Schedule Meetings Accurately